 5. Plan Your Weekend!

 Start planning your weekend activities!
 We suggest sprinkling organized group activities throughout the weekend to keep you all together and engaged…especially if all of the guests do not already know each other.
-Here in Asheville, Yoga on the Mountain Hikes, Winery Tours, and Burlesque Dancing Classes are popular options.
+Here in Asheville, Yoga on the Mountain Hikes, Winery Tours, and Goat Yoga are popular options.
 Sticking with a max of 2 organized activities per day will allow for plenty of flexibility and down time while giving you a good sense of the destination you’re visiting.
 You don’t want to be so busy that you miss out on time to slow down, celebrate the bride-to-be, and get to know each other.

 6. Don’t Forget About the Logistics